-Fritz had explained that Indians are a huge and welcome part of Interlaken's tourist business.
-They come to see mountain scenes made famous in Indian movies.
-Because of tension between Hindus and Muslims, India's mountainous Kashmir region is too dangerous for movie production.
-Many romantic Indian movies are now filmed in Swiss mountain wonderlands, where lovers swoon with maximum melodrama.
-There's even a restaurant on top of Switzerland's Jungfrau lift — which takes visitors over 11,000 feet above sea level — called "Bollywood."
+As a hotelier, Fritz was tuned into the phenomenon of Indians coming to the Alps in droves.
+Most, he'd noticed, want to see mountain scenes made famous in Indian movies.
+Because of tension between Hindus and Muslims, India's mountainous Kashmir region had become too dangerous for movie production.
+As a result, many romantic Indian movies are filmed in Swiss mountain wonderlands, where lovers swoon with maximum melodrama.
+And that's why, in the Berner Oberland's Jungfraujoch train station, 11,000 feet above sea level, there's a restaurant called "Bollywood."

 I was with Fritz when a freak hailstorm pulverized Interlaken.
 It had been really hot.
-Locals — like squirrels before a storm — sensed it and were nervous.
+Locals — like squirrels before a storm — had sensed it and were nervous.
 Something big was clearly coming.
 It got dark.
 Then bam — it was like a typhoon in the Alps.
 I parked my bike just in time to take refuge in Fritz's hotel.

 Standing on my balcony, Fritz and I watched as car roofs were blanketed in dents and flower gardens hammered into pulp.
 The road became a river of flowing hail balls, leaves, and flower petals.
 To people living so close to the sky up here in the Swiss Alps, today's strange and changing weather is a maddening reality.